Skip navigation

 Pension: you choose when you turn 58

 You will then make a preliminary choice for a variable or fixed pension.
 Have you chosen a variable pension?
-Then your pension will be converted to the CVP step by step in 10 years’ time.
+Then your pension will be converted to Collective Variable Pension (CVP) step by step in 10 years’ time.
 You are then less dependent on interest rates at any given time.
 Your pension will be fully converted to CVP at age 68.
 Would you like to retire early?
 If so, we will convert all the remaining pension capital.
 You will make your final choice when you retire.

-Do you want to know how converting your capital to the CVP works?
+Do you want to know how converting your capital to CVP works?

 Would you like to know more?
 Then follow the e-learning about the CVP.
 Read all the conditions in the regulations (pdf).